Transcript:

 I had a friend joke that she wanted to wrap her kids in bubble wrap.
 That would be living a life in 1.
 Unless they suffocate in the plastic… in which case, we’d have to move it up the scale.

-The purpose of this line exercise is to help us remember that what we are doing is not likely to be a 10.
-It’s to help you take steps forward, expand your life again, into reengagement without overwhelming anxiety.
-Going out again isn’t likely to cause almost certain death (although the “Stay home, save a life” campaign is good at making it sound like that!).
-The line helps us rate the risk in a more objective fashion.
-And then we can make decisions based on measured risk.
-Remember, we can’t achieve certain safety – we’re always measuring risk.
-There’s always measured risk.
+The purpose of this line exercise is to remind us that most activities are not truly a 10.
+It helps us take steps forward, reengage with life, and expand our world without overwhelming anxiety.
+Going out again is unlikely to lead to almost certain death, even if some messaging has made it feel that way.
+The line helps us view risk more objectively so we can make decisions based on measured risk.
+Because the reality is, we can never achieve complete safety—we are always measuring risk.
 Which brings me to my next point.

 #3 Focus on the Facts